 VaultPress checks your WordPress installation to see if any core files have been changed or deleted.
-Changes to these files should not be changed.
+Generally these files should not be changed.
 WordPress functionality can and should be altered by using plugins and themes instead.

-You can click on the blue “Changed” button to show the changes that were made to the file.
-If you didn’t make the changes, you should consider the file suspicious.
+If you didn’t make the changes to your core files, you should consider the files suspicious, and consider replacing them.
 If you’re unsure of the changes you see, you can always contact us.

 Web-based shells give an attacker full access to your server, allowing them to execute malicious code, delete files, make changes to your database, and more.

 Shells are usually found in files, and can be removed by cleaning the added code from the file or deleting the file from your server, and replacing the file with a clean version from your backup.
 If you don’t have a clean backup, or have any questions about removing shells, drop us a line.

 Older versions of TimThumb may include a vulnerability that allows third parties to upload and execute malicious code in the TimThumb cache directory.

 If you have any questions about security threats or suspicious code, you’re always welcome to contact us.